durusarv/CS655-caching-project/Experiment.md

 	2. Clear the cache server (start with a fresh cache)

 ### For steps 2-6:
-a.
-Run a script that makes these three clients pull random web objects from the remote server
+- Run a script that makes these three clients pull random web objects from the remote server
-b.
-Have the script run for a minute long
+- Have the script run for a minute long
-c.
-Script should be tracking throughput, RTT, average memory access time (hit time + miss rate * miss penalty)
+- Script should be tracking throughput, RTT, average memory access time (hit time + miss rate * miss penalty)

 2. Test 3 clients without caching without delay and without loss
 3. Test 3 clients without caching with delay and without loss